jasonsilvers/tempest/README.md

 #### Setting up MSW per test

+# SUPER IMPORTANT!! if you forget to close the server it will cause unrelated tests to FAIL!

 1. Add fetch polyfill
    - `import 'whatwg-fetch'`
 2. Add server and rest from ./testutils/mocks/msw